-publisher of fiction by
+publisher of fiction and poetry by

 Sally Bennett Boyington